$\pi$- and $K$-Mesons Properties for Large $N_f$: Bethe-Salpeter Equation for Pseudoscalar and the FCI model

-In the FCI symmetry preserving regularization scheme and in the rainbow-ladder truncation the Bethe-Salpeter amplitude cannot depend on relative momentum ( see for example for the detail analysis~\cite{Roberts:2010rn, Roberts:2011cf}).
+In the symmetry-preserving regularization scheme and in the rainbow-ladder truncation the BSA cannot depend on relative momentum (see for example the detailed analysis~\cite{Roberts:2010rn, Roberts:2011cf}).
 A general decomposition for pseudoscalar meson in the FCI scenario has the following form: